 What's happening

-Following the temporary pop-up scheme along the seafront implemented last year as part of social distancing measures, which proved very popular while also presenting some challenges, we committed to seek future funding to deliver a revised, permanent scheme providing separate space for cyclists and other users of sustainable travel, while maintaining a two-way route along the seafront.
+Following the temporary pop-up scheme along the seafront implemented in 2020 as part of social distancing measures, which proved very popular while also presenting some challenges, we committed to seek future funding to deliver a revised, permanent scheme providing separate space for cyclists and other users of sustainable travel, while maintaining a two-way route along the seafront.

-The new proposals, backed by £3.5m from the Department for Transport’s Active Travel Fund (ATF), involve creating a permanent, segregated, unbroken two-way, safe space along the seafront.
+The new proposals, backed by the Department for Transport’s Active Travel Fund (ATF), involve creating a permanent, segregated, continuous two-way, safe space along the seafront.

 The council has worked closely with coastal emergency services to address and resolve some of the design elements that created challenges for search and rescue operations with the previous temporary scheme.